MicrosoftDocs/win32/desktop-src/properties/props-system-propgroup-photoadvanced.md

 ---
-Description: 'The property group separator used in property lists to separate audio files from other types.
+Description: The property group separator used in property lists to separate audio files from other types.
 Do not use this property for getting or setting values.
-It is intended only as a marker.' ms.assetid: 'ae4024d2-ffb8-46a3-a35b-08f9c9dfab8c'
+It is intended only as a marker. ms.assetid: ae4024d2-ffb8-46a3-a35b-08f9c9dfab8c
-title: 'System.PropGroup.PhotoAdvanced'
+title: System.PropGroup.PhotoAdvanced
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.PropGroup.PhotoAdvanced